-(f) Favored runway and additional local information, as required.

-(g) NOTAMs concerning local NAVAIDs and field conditions pertinent to flight.
+- (f) Favored runway and additional local information, as required. - (g) NOTAMs concerning local NAVAIDs and field conditions pertinent to flight.

-"Notice to Airmen, Iliamna NDB out of service."
-"Transcribed weather broadcast out of service."

-(h) Runway braking action or friction reports when provided.
-Include the time of the report and a word describing the cause of the runway friction problem.
+- "Notice to Airmen, Iliamna NDB out of service." - "Transcribed weather broadcast out of service." - (h) Runway braking action or runway condition codes (RwyCC) when provided.
+Include the time of the report.

-RUNWAY (number) MU (first value, second value, third value) AT (time), (cause).
+RUNWAY (number) condition code (first value, second value, third value) AT (time).